openedx/frontend-app-publisher/README.md

 already shelled into the container using the `make frontend-app-publisher-shell` command in devstack.

-Currently we are using Jest and Enzyme for our testing
+Currently we are using Jest and @testing-library/react for our testing

 1. The following command will run the tests using npm.
 Output will show up in your terminal.